2024 United States Demographics | Data & Analysis

 United States 2024 Demographics: Household Income Distribution

-Source: U.S. Census Bureau, ACS Estimates (2024)
+Source: U.S. Census Bureau, 2024 ACS Estimates

-According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the median household income in the United States over the past 12 months, adjusted for 2024 inflation, was $81,604.
+According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the median household income in United States over the past 12 months, adjusted for 2024 inflation, was $81,604.
 This figure is based on a total of 132,737,146 households.

 Income Range Percentage of Households